Sansevieria Trifasciata (aka Mother-in-Law’s Tongue)

 You may be familiar with its nickname “Birdsnest” on account of how much it looks like… well, like a bird’s nest.
 Pairing these plants with hens and chicks and creeping thyme in containers is a surefire combination for hot and dry conditions.

-S. ‘Moonshine’ has a very different look from other cultivars with it’s silvery toned upward pointing dagger shaped leaves.
+‘Moonshine’ has a very different look from other cultivars with its silvery toned upward pointing dagger shaped leaves.
 As a specimen, it can give a modern vibe and would work well with white, contemporary furnishings or mid-century modern.

 It can also lend to a bit of pop of contrast when set among other snake plant varieties while still keeping an overall theme of shape and form.

-Thanks for reading, please share your tips, comments, and questions in the comments below!
+Thanks for reading, please share your tips and questions in the comments section below!

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Product photos via Hirt’s Garden and Burpee.
+Product photos via Bio Garden, Hirt’s Garden, and Burpee.
 Uncredited photos via Shutterstock.